wmfs/json-schema-builder/README.md

 # Why?

-If you're building some higher-level, drag-and-drop tooling to produce JSON Schema objects, chances are your internal representation will be more array-like at that time.
+If you're building some high-level, drag-and-drop tooling to produce JSON Schema objects, chances are your internal representation will be more array-like?
-This package is intented to take that internal representation and turn it into a valid JSON-Schema schema.
+This package is intended to take that internal UI representation and turn it into a valid JSON-Schema schema.

 # Installation